sadewadee/advanced-log-manager/README.md

 == Description ==

-Morden Toolkit is a WordPress plugin that provides essential developer tools with a simple UI and safety-first approach.
+WP Debug Manager is a WordPress plugin that provides essential developer tools with a simple UI and safety-first approach.
 This plugin is designed to provide easy access to debugging, performance monitoring, configuration file editing, and PHP settings management with automatic backup systems.

 ### Features